wrunion/epicodus-capstone/README.md

 * AXIOS
 * [Semantic UI React](https://react.semantic-ui.com/)

-###### Background

-I've been involved in the social service industry for years, and I've witnessed the real harm that arises from lack of access to resources.

-My people lack basic necessities, and don't realize they qualify for assistance, because the information isn't freely available.
-If a database of resources exists at all, it's often in a format that's difficult or impossible for people to access.

-Since resourcing and case management is a long-term passion of mine, I wove that into this project and set out to create a Social Service Finder that would be intuitive and easy to use.

-The data is courtesy of New York City's open data initiative, and can be viewed and used at [data.world](https://data.world/city-of-ny/pqg4-dm6b).

 #### Contact

-If you'd like to collaborate on a project like this in your area, feel free to reach out! winter@winterrunion.com
+If you'd like to collaborate on a project like this one in your area, feel free to reach out! winter@winterrunion.com

 #### License
 _This software is licensed under the MIT license._